CGM Guide — Part 2

 How do the CGM systems stack up?

-The DSN Forum UK CGM comparison charts .
+The DSN Forum UK CGM comparison charts provide the most up-to-date published comparison data.

-The first comparison tells us which CGMs have a study design score of 5, so we know they have been assessed thoroughly.
+The first chart shows which CGMs have a study design score of 5, confirming they have been assessed thoroughly.

-…then it can support insulin dosing decisions with a low rate of high-risk outliers.
-All of the CGM systems mentioned on this page meet this criterion.
+If a CGM has a study design score of 5, achieves around 90% of readings within 20/20, and has ≥99% within 40/40, it can support insulin dosing decisions with a low rate of high-risk outliers.
+All of the CGM systems discussed on this page meet this criterion.

-However, this still leaves around 0.5–1% of readings that may be problematic.
-This is why occasional cross-checking with an ISO-standard blood glucose test will always be necessary, and why understanding the CGM black swan problem is so important.
+Around 0.5–1% of readings from even well-tested systems may still be problematic.
+This is why occasional cross-checking with an ISO-standard blood glucose test remains a worthwhile practice, and why understanding the CGM black swan problem is so important.

 Those with iCGM approval are the most accurate and have the greatest depth of data.
-That’s the Abbott, Dexcom and Eversense CGM systems.
+That includes the Abbott, Dexcom, and Eversense CGM systems.

 Verified by MonsterInsights